AckimJnr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups	#List all groups current user is part of 3-new_owner	#Change owner of file hello to betty 4-empty		#Create an empty file called hello
+5-execute	#Add execute permission to owner of file hello